MarcosSueiro/publicDocs/cassetteWorkflow.md

     (e.g. `https://centroarchives.hunter.cuny.edu/repositories/2/archival_objects/56731`)
 ## 9. Record
   * Open Window > phase analysis
-    * choose "phase wheel" at bottom left
+    * choose [phase wheel](https://www.adobe.com/learn/audition/web/audition-phase-analysis-cc) at bottom left
 ## 10. Set levels
-  * When levels on deck hit 0 dBVU, it should be around -21 dBFS in Audition (mostly this is preset)
+  * When levels on deck hit 0 dBVU, it should be around -21 dBFS in Audition
+  * This should be preset, but as follows:
+       * Max output level ondeck
+       * Channel 1 knob at 1PM
+       * Channel 2 know at center
 ## 11. Adjust azimuth
-  * Phase wheel will waver but should be centered for mono
+  * Phase wheel will waver but should be centered as a straight line up for mono programs
   * Stereo program: use your ear by listening to high pitch (e.g. sibilance) and getting maximum high frequency
 ## 12. Record again, with feeling